Samuel-Bowden/Samuel-Bowden/README.md

-Hello, I’m @Sam-Bowden - I'm currently a computer science student at the University of Leicester.
+Hello, I’m @Sam-Bowden.
+I'm currently a computer science student at the University of Leicester.

 My goal with this account is to improve my software development skills by creating tools that benefit myself and hopefully others.